Learning Semidefinite Regularizers: Stability of Matrix and Operator Scaling

-via the map $(D_2)_{ii} = \exp(\varepsilon_i)$, and $(D_1)_{jj} = \exp(\eta_j)$ \cite{Gor:63}, see also \cite{KhaKal:91} -- this holds for all matrices $M$ with positive entries, and one can obtain this relationship by considering the first order conditions.
-In the following we prove certain properties concerning the minima of $F$ (see Lemma \ref{thm:optimalf}).
-The proof of Proposition \ref{thm:oepratorsinkhornstability} is a reduction to an analysis concerning the stability of matrix scaling.
+via the maps $(D_2)_{ii} = \exp(\varepsilon_i)$ and $(D_1)_{jj} = \exp(\eta_j)$ \cite{Gor:63} (see also \cite{KhaKal:91}) -- this holds for all matrices $T$ with positive entries.
+We remark that one can derive the above relationship from first order optimality.
+In the following we prove bounds on the minima of $F$ (see Lemma \ref{thm:optimalf}).